bigcommerce/dev-docs/docs/api-docs/analytics/bodl-overview.md

 </script>
 ```
 ### Order complete
-This snippet pulls down a series of objects from a completed order and splits them into nested arrays for physical items, digital items, and gift certificates.
+This snippet uses the unauthenticated Storefront API to request the item objects from a completed order and concatenates them into a single array of physical items, digital items, and gift certificates.

 ```handlebars title="Sample Pixel Code Start: Purchase Event" lineNumbers
 <script>